Khushisha29/LXCat-impact-analysis/README.md

 1. **PDF to MD & JSON Conversion**

    * The pipeline begins by reading all input PDFs from `data/pdfs/` and convert each to a Markdown (`data/md/`) and a structured JSON (`data/jsons/`) representation.
-This dual-parsing approach ensures both clean text for NLP and structural metadata are preserved
+This dual-parsing approach ensures both clean text for NLP and structural metadata are preserved.

 2. **Clean Markdown Files**